NIRF Rankings Intelligence • NIRF 2026 Cycle

 Start with: (1) Previous NIRF submission (Data Capture Format/DCF file if available).
 (2) HR/HRMS faculty database with qualification, appointment type, and doctoral details.
 (3) Scopus/Web of Science publication exports for all faculty (2022-2025).
 (4) Financial statements (audited balance sheet, research grant awards summary).
 (5) Placement records (job offers, salary data) and higher studies records.
 (6) Research project registry (grant awards, patent filings).
 Additional documents collected during audit based on specific gaps.

 Yes, both benefit significantly, but data availability differs.
 Private universities often have cleaner HR and financial data, enabling faster audits but sometimes lower publications.
 Deemed universities (legacy institutions) often have higher research output but scattered documentation.
 The audit methodology adapts to your institutional structure.
-Estimated recovery for private unis: 50-120 marks.
-Deemed unis: 80-180 marks.
-Both groups see competitive rank improvements of 15-40 positions.
+Both private and deemed universities typically see meaningful credit recovery and rank-improvement potential when forensic review is applied to their NIRF submission.

 Don't Leave Your Ranking to Chance — Claim Every Mark You've Earned